harsh5161/datascience/README.md

 # Take the 'automation' folder from the repository
 <br />
-Save it to your desired location
+Only take the folder named automation, you can ignore anything else that maybe present in the repo.
+Save it to your desired location.
+For example, if you pasted the folder called automation to your desktop then the path to it can be obtained by checking the properties to the folder.
 <br />

 # Open Terminal or Windows Powershell